ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 | I am a real open source developer!
 | Oh god, someone else is using my code..

-Writing good documentation will help alieve some of these fears.
+Writing good documentation will help alleviate some of these fears.
 A lot of this fear comes from putting something into the world.
 My favorite quote about this is something along these lines: